-So you’ve decided to head on over to the gorgeous Moreton Island – the third largest sand island in the world – but now you’re wondering exactly how to get to Moreton Island.
+So you’ve decided to head on over to the gorgeous Moreton Island (or Mulgumpin, which is its indigenous name) – the third largest sand island in the world – but now you’re wondering exactly how to get to Moreton Island.
 Well, you’re in the right place because, in this guide, we’re going to provide everything you need to know about getting to Moreton Island.

 There are really only two options in terms of how to go to Moreton Island, and neither is overly complicated.
-This guide will cover both options and cover their schedules, ticket prices, departure points, luggage allowances, and more.
+This guide will cover both options including the schedules, ticket prices, departure points, luggage allowances, and more.
 Then you’ll be able to choose the perfect Moreton Island transfers for your trip.

 If you like to camp in Queensland, join our Queensland Camping FB group, where you can talk with other campers, ask for advice and share your own camping experiences.